 On February 25, 2015, I am a motivational speaker for the Rural Water Association of Utah.
 The event takes place at the Dixie Center in St. George, Utah.Read More

 I recently was a motivational speaker for a corporate safety conference.
 The event featured a ceremony where the CEO proudly handed out Rewards for Safety on the job.
 If employees maintained a certain safety record, they were given monetary rewards.Read More

-I recently saw a motivational safety speaker, Billy Robbins at a Safety Conference.
-His Safety Motivational Speech was effective and well designed to compel the audience to make safety a priority.Read More
+I recently saw motivational safety speaker, Billy Robbins speak at a Safety Conference.
+His safety motivational speech was effective and well designed to compel the audience to make safety a priority.Read More

 People come in all shapes and sizes and varying degrees of complexity.
 However, it helps to understand and be aware of some of the below energy sucking folks.Read More

 Biologically we prefer people most like ourselves.
 To live in long term bliss, opposites don't attract- they repel one another.
 It is just easier to share space with someone who agrees with you, likes what you like, and has similar values and preferences.Read More

 Best Selling Author and Keynote Speaker, Stephen Dubner, wrote the book, Freakonomics.

 In his speech to the human resources professionals association, Stephen Dubner asked the audience the provocative question, "After using a public toilet, how many of you don't wash your hands? "

 In an audience of 3500 people, nobody raised a hand.
 Dubner then suggested that at least 30 percent of the group were lying.